A 5-minute read

 Forests are natural drug stores.
 There are countless forest plants and animals producing all sorts of antibiotics, biologically active compounds that can help prevent all sorts of diseases and illnesses.

 The story of Humankind is somewhat a journey from nature to urban living.
-But in our DNA is the forest and a nature living & loving beast.
+But in our DNA is the forest and nature living & loving beast.
 You know when you go for a stroll in the forest, there is often an almost palpable atmosphere.
 Some mysterious feeling of presence.
 As if the forest is one giant being.
 That feeling when you sit around a crackling campfire with your friends.
 It connects within us something deep, it touches our soul.

 In Japan, the religion of Shinto is the most prevalent and there are many forest deities.
 The Japanese worship these deities who often bring fertility, good fortune, weather and prosperity.